As Many Of You Know . . .

 - Pour beans into a colander, rinse with filtered water, then place them back into the crock pot.

-- Place 1 onion, 1/2 jalapeno pepper, 1 1/2 tsp sea salt, 1 3/4 tsp pepper, 3 tsp cumin and 3 tsp chili powder in a crockpot.
+- Place onion, jalapeno pepper, salt, pepper, cumin and chili powder in the crockpot.
 Cover with water.
 They should be nice and plump already from soaking and so will not expand much, but make sure they are well-covered.
 Set on high for 8 hours.

 - Once the beans are tender, strain them and reserve the liquid.
 Use a potato masher or mallet to mash the beans.
 If they are too dry, add some of the reserve liquid.